How to Install Drupal on Google Cloud Server

 How to install Drupal on Ubuntu Linux with Nginx

-Each link above will show you all the steps we performed in our previous posts to get here.
-You also will learn how to secure your Drupal website with free Let’s Encrypt SSL certificates.
+Each link above will show you all the steps we performed in our previous posts to get to this point.
+You’ll also learn how to secure your Drupal website with free Let’s Encrypt SSL certificates.

 That should do it!